codemix/yii2-dockerized/README.md

 ```

 or, if you don't have composer installed, [download](https://github.com/codemix/yii2-dockerized/releases)
 and uncompress the files into a directory.
-You should then update things for the requirements of your project:
+You may then want modify some things to match
+your project requirements:

+ * the `Dockerfile` e.g. to enable more PHP extensions.
+ * the default machine setup in `.fig-example`
- * Modify the default configuration in `config/` and `.env-example`
+ * the default configuration in `config/`
- * Modify the dependencies in `composer.json`
+ * the dependencies in `composer.json` (requires update of `composer.lock`, see FAQ below)
- * Modify the default machine setup in `.fig-example`
- * Modify `Dockerfile` e.g. to enable more PHP extensions
- * Modify the example models and initial DB migration
+ * the example models and initial DB migration
+ * the available environment variables
- * Modify the README (this file ;) )
+ * the README (this file ;) )

 When you're done, you should commit your initial project to your git repository.